 [This page describes ongoing field projects; for information on completed projects and theoretical research visit the research section.]

 I am currently working on a number of field projects in sub-Saharan Africa.
 Many of these are impact evaluations — a type of evaluation whereby in which researchers work very closely with development agencies, practitioners and the private sector in order to determine what can work best and which approach is the most cost effective.
 These research projects try to answer the question, “Did the project achieve its aims?” but also, “Are these changes due to the project or to something else?”
-Many of these projects involve work with mobile phones and its impacts upon a variety of development outcomes, such as literacy, access to market information, cash transfers and agricultural practices.
+Many of these projects involve work with mobile phones and its impacts upon a variety of development outcomes, such as literacy, access to market information and agricultural and savings practices.

 Here are some of the main projects I am involved in at the moment, all with and through field-based NGOs:

 Mobiles, Messages and Moutons in Niger.. (with Markus Goldstein, Michael O’Sullivan and Margaret McConnell).
 How can access to simple savings devices and SMS message reminders affect rural households’ savings and expenditures in Niger?

 The Long-Term Impacts of the ABC Program.. (with Christopher Ksoll).
 Do the short-term learning impacts of the ABC program persist three years after the program?
 Do these transfer into welfare gains?

 Let it Reign: Adoption of Rainwater Harvesting Techniques in Niger..
 What are the constraints to adoption of micro-catchment techniques in Sahelian countries?
 And how does the use of these water techniques affect farmer-herder conflicts in the Sahel?

 Mobile Money Adoption and Savings in Ghana.(with Kimberley Wilson).
 How do simple interventions affect mobile money adoption in northern Ghana?
 And does mobile money adoption affect transfers and savings?